skoyah/nova-toasted/README.md

 ## Styling

-To style your custom theme and toasted components
+To style your custom theme and toasted components and to override the default ones, in you css file:

 ```css
 // styling your custom theme